PITTSBURGH – As USA Today wrote last month, Carlos Correa is 21 years old and already perhaps the best shortstop in all of baseball.

 While Rutherford and Correa’s front elbows are both down – a common element amongst most high-level hitters – Rutherford’s elbow stays in that downward position as he approaches and then makes contact (seen in the video below).

 In stark contrast, when we look at Correa, his front arm is rotating up as he approaches the ball.
 The difference here is the barrel path Rutherford creates is very flat, which undercuts the baseball.
-Correa’s path, on the other hand, is going to be a positive approach angle to impact.
+Correa’s path, on the other hand, is going to be a positive attack angle to impact.

 As the sequence continues in the video below (click on microphone on bottom left of video for volume), we can see how Rutherford is undercutting the ball, slicing underneath it as he makes contact swinging slightly underneath the path of the ball and popping it up to the opposite field.

-When Correa makes contact, his mechanics have allowed him to square up the ball with a positive approach angle and solid energy transfer from bat to ball which creates the desirable launch angle and ball speed for a home run.
+When Correa makes contact, his mechanics have allowed him to square up the ball with a positive attack angle and solid energy transfer from bat to ball which creates the desirable launch angle and ball speed for a home run.

 - Rutherford is dropping his hands at the outset of the swing